SchneiderPeeps

 While I pretty much just dehydrate lemons you can use these same methods to make any dried citrus.

 To make dried lemons you can use a dehydrator, an oven, or even just the sun if your climate is hot and dry.
 This is the dehydrator I use most often; it’s reasonably priced, has a temperature knob, and doesn’t take up a lot of storage space.
+If I have quite a bit of lemons to dehydrate I’ll also use my larger dehydrator.

 If you are using the dried lemon peel for food, I’d suggest buying organic.
 If you’re just using them for crafts organic isn’t’ as important.